qryxip/snowchains/README.md

 $ snowchains switch --service atcoder --contest practice --language c++
 $ # snowchains login atcoder
 $ # snowchains participate atcoder practice
-$ snowchains retrieve testcases --open   # does not ask your username and password unless they are needed
+$ snowchains retrieve testcases --open               # it does not ask your username and password unless they are needed
-$ $EDITOR ./atcoder/practice/tests/a.yml # add more test cases
+$ $EDITOR ./.snowchains/tests/atcoder/practice/a.yml # add more test cases
 $ $EDITOR ./atcoder/practice/cpp/a.cpp
 $ # snowchains judge a
-$ snowchains submit a --open             # executes `judge` command before submitting
+$ snowchains submit a --open                         # it executes `judge` command before submitting
 ```

 ## Examples